l0uisgrange/spice/README.md

 ## Suggestions

-Check out my roadmap to see what I'm working on.
+Check out the following roadmap to see what I'm working on.
 You can also suggest new features, bug fixes or improvements to existing features by creating a new issue!

+- [x] Circuit drawing ✍️
+- [ ] Circuit simulation 🖲️
+- [ ] Circuit analysis ⏱️
+- [ ] App update and installation ⏳

 ## About me 👀